pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 - deprecated `\Pimcore::addToGloballyProtectedItems()`
 - deprecated `\Pimcore::removeFromGloballyProtectedItems()`
 - Image adapter `Pimcore\Image\Adapter\ImageMagick` was removed
+- REST Webservice: Inheritance is disabled by default (which was also the case in pimcore 4 not in the previous versions of pimcore 5).
+See the [Webservices API](../../../24_Web_Services/README.md) for further details.

 ### Breaking Changes
 - [Pimcore Workflow Management Reloaded](./01_Workflow_Management.md)